JensOstertag/JEC/README.md

-# JEC
+# JEC - About
 JEC is a Self-Driving Robot.
-It uses two 28BYJ Stepper Motors to move in different Directions and scans its Surrounding using an Ultrasonic Sensor.
+It uses two 28BYJ Stepper Motors to move in different Directions and scans its Surrounding using an Ultrasonic Sensor. <br>
 Whenever it can't move foreward, it's looking for another Way to move.

 # JEC-0.5G